A Message from a Parishioner:

 COMMUNION AT THE WATERS

 Once a month Sunday services have resumed at The Waters.
-The next service will be this Sunday, March 12 at 2:00 – 2:45 p.m.
+The next service will be Sunday, May 14 at 2:00 – 2:45 p.m.
 If you’d like to help with this ministry in any way, please contact Rev. Jen or Renee.
 All are welcome to attend!

 ON-GOING COVID PROTOCOL